 Access to Esports Lab

 To ensure physical distancing, lab access is currently open to the esports club sport and academic programming.
 The club sport is currently recruiting members.

 Saint Joseph’s is offering the University’s first academic course dedicated to esports marketing.
-The course is being taught by adjunct faculty member Jim Multari ’05 (MBA), vice president of national sales strategy and insights at Comcast Corporation, a marketing industry veteran with more than two decades of expertise in the technology vertical.
 This course will provide an overview of the esports industry including history, current status and the future of the industry.
 The course will also focus on sales and marketing and event management.
 Learn more in SJU's academic catalog.

 The marketing course adds on to already existing University coursework in the esports realm including Interactive 3D Game Development, Human Computer Interaction, Digital Aesthetics and Civic Media.